 Better By Design: working with Big Lottery Scotland, using social design approaches to support 15 voluntary sector organisations to plan for a more sustainable future.

 Community First: leading our role on this large Cabinet Office programme providing support to local volunteers in over 100 communities across England.

 The Bench Project: an AHRC research project using exploring the way of public benches are used and how current practice of removing benches excludes many people from everyday social interactions.

-Prior to joining the Young Foundation Radhika worked with the Prime Minister’s Council on Social Action, working with innovators from business, government and the voluntary sector scale social action across the country.
+Prior to joining The Young Foundation Radhika worked with the Prime Minister’s Council on Social Action, working with innovators from business, government and the voluntary sector scale social action across the country.
 She also led a national initiative supporting over 1000 secondary schools to deliver strong community programmes.
 She was CEO of Mental Health Media, and is a trustee at Community Links, a large multi-purpose charity in Newham and Chair of Asha Trust in Sri Lanka.